chripard/robot/README.md

 The robot holds in memory the positions of the obstacles contained in the space along with its own position and computes the path to the goal position using state space search implemented with A* algorithm.
-The euristic function used in the A* algorithm considers both the distance between the states and the density of the obstacles in the subsection defined by the next possible move.
+The euristic function used in the A* algorithm considers both the distance between the states and the density of the obstacles in the subarea defined by the next possible move.